kevgo/run-that-app/README.md

 If your computer has Go installed, _run-that-app_ would try to run it.
 Only if that fails would it install and run Go version 1.21.3.

-Restrictions in the code base apply.
+_Run-that-app_ considers restrictions declared by your code base.
 If your codebase has a file `go.mod` containing `go 1.21` and the externally installed Go version is older, _run-that-app_ would not use the external version.

 #### Ignore unavailable applications